 - Foreign Banks

-- Domestically licensed banks which includes Regional Banks, City Banks and Trust Banks
+- Domestically licensed banks which include Regional Banks, City Banks, and Trust Banks

-The traditional top banks in Japan was divided into clearly defined segments:
+The traditional banks in Japan was divided into clearly defined segments:

 - Commercial Banks